-Guignolet.
+Homemade cherry liqueur, in its native French, is known as Guignolet.
 Say it with us.
 Guig gno LAY.
 Sort of just rolls off the tongue, doesn’t it?
-Also sort of just pours itself, at least in France, where the cherry liqueur is set out in small glasses, as if from a magic spigot, and sipped prior to each evening’s repast.
+Also just sort of pours itself out of your bottle and into your glass quite effortlessly.
+Or at least it does in France, where the cherry liqueur is set out in small glasses, as if from a magic spigot, and sipped prior to each evening’s repast.
 Civilized, oui?
-It’s actually a fortified wine of sorts, though no matter what you call it or how you pronounce it, we think you’ll be saying its name rather regularly from now on.
+Athough no matter what you call it or how you pronounce it, we think you’ll be saying its name rather regularly from now on.–Diana Henry

-- One 750-ml bottle light red wine, such as a pinot noir or a Cotes du Rhone
+- One (26-ounce) bottle light red wine, such as a pinot noir or a Côtes du Rhône

 - 6 tablespoons kirsch